Are you a graduate student? Visit the Graduate School website for more information.

 In the event that you will be unable to graduate at the end of the term for which you have applied, you should cancel your existing application for graduation and submit a new application for the future term in which you will complete your requirements.

-Degree clearance requires approximately 4 weeks after the conclusion of the term.
+Degree clearance requires approximately two weeks after the conclusion of the term.
 When your degree requirements are completed, your degree award will be posted to your transcript.
 Also, the Office of the Registrar will send a notice of congratulation to your ONID student email address once your degree is awarded.
 It is your responsibility to consult your OSU transcript to confirm your degree award.